PSYC 100

 Pre- or corequisite(s): None.

-This course considers the psychological aspects of human development from conception through to adolescence.
-It covers the changes in the areas of physical, perceptual, language, emotional, social, and cognitive development.
+Students explore the psychological aspects of human development from conception through to adolescence.
+Topics include changes in physical, perceptual, language, emotional, social, and cognitive development.

 PSYC 355